joesmusings/quartz/content/references/cal newport's planning system.md

 		- work shutdown
 		- full capture of tasks
 	- discipline
-		- list of core disciplines (behaviours, habits, activities) that are strictly followed
+		- list of core disciplines (behaviors, habits, activities) that are strictly followed
 			- sometimes tracked by metrics